 Special damages refer to quantifiable financial losses that personal injury victims suffer because of negligent conduct.
 A common form of special damages is medical expenses.
 There are numerous injuries that may stem from a personal injury.
 Accordingly, there is a wide range of medical expenses that may be compensated, from expenses for ambulance rides to the cost of rehabilitation and physical therapy.

 Property damage is another common form of special damages.
 For instance, you might have suffered vehicle damage if you were in a car accident.
-Our Alpharetta personal injury lawyers can help you recover for damage to property after any kind of accident, especially car accident claims.
+Our Alpharetta personal injury lawyers can help you recover from damage to property after any kind of accident, especially car accident claims.

-Finally, lost wages are third type of special damages that our lawyers fight for.
+Finally, lost wages are the third type of special damages that our lawyers fight for.
 Personal injury victims may suffer injuries that inhibit their ability to work.
 If you suffered a personal injury, you may recover damages for lost wages incurred during the recovery period.
 Furthermore, you may be compensated for future losses if you are unable to return to your former job because of an injury.

 General damages are less easily identified.
 People commonly refer to these damages as “non-economic damages.”
 These damages are harder to quantify but can be just as impactful on personal injury victims.
 Accordingly, personal injury victims in Alpharetta may recover for physical pain, emotional distress, diminished quality of life, physical impairment, and other damages stemming from an accident.
 Our Alpharetta personal injury lawyers can help you recover compensation for general damages after an accident.

 Lastly, punitive damages may be awarded in some personal injury lawsuits.
 Punitive damages seek to punish a defendant and disincentivize especially egregious behavior.
 However, punitive damages can be difficult to recover.
-If you were injured because of a defendant’s especially egregious conduct, you can speak with our Alpharetta personal injury lawyers to determine if punitive damages may be available in your case.
+If you were injured because of a defendant’s especially egregious conduct, you can speak with our Alpharetta personal injury attorneys to determine if punitive damages may be available in your case.

 If you suffered a personal injury, you may have concerns regarding how to pay for a lawyer.
 Our Alpharetta personal injury lawyers will consult with you and review your case for free.
 Furthermore, Alpharetta lawyers are permitted to work on a contingency fee pay structure.
 This allows our clients to pay attorneys’ fees with a portion of money won in their case.
 Therefore, our clients using this pay structure will not have to pay anything up front and our lawyers can get to work on their case immediately.